yashbonde/chess_lm/README.md

 # download all the files to train on
 cat links/file.txt | xargs -n 1 -P <number of parallel procs> wget

-# unzip all the files
+# unzip all the files no xargs becuase lbzip2 already uses all the cores
-echo *.bz2 | xargs -n 1 -P 32 lbzip2 -d
+for i in echo *.bz2: do  echo $i; lbzip2 -d $i; done

 # parse all the files
 mkdir data